Cervical Spine Instability, Vein blockage, fluid build up and intracranial hypertension.

 A “sludge” buildup in the brain caused by malrotation at the C1

-- At 4:15 It is common that for patients to come in with brain fog there’s like fatigue that can’t get rid.
+- At 4:15 It is common that for patients to come in with brain fog there’s like fatigue that can’t get rid of.
 A possible cause of this is that normal cerebrospinal fluid flow is backed up.
 This causes the fluid to move slowly and take on a sludge-like consistency.

 The brain’s blood vessels may initially be able to respond via autoregulation (increases in blood vessel diameter in the brain) for a time, but if the cervical/brain venous congestion continues because of cervical dysstructure and cervical instability, the increased intracranial pressure will eventually damage the brain neurons, and ultimately, the brain tissue itself.